seel-channel/video_viewer/README.md

 - **Vertical Drag:**
   - Up: **Increase** video **volume** proportional to the distance traveled.
   - Down: **Decrease** video **volume** proportional to the distance traveled.
+- **Scale Drag:** When the VideoViewer is on fullscreen and landscape mode you can zoom to video for completing the screen width.

 <br><br>